leoeduardoo/InstagramScrapper/README.md

 `localhost:8080/instagramscrapper/profile?username=YOUR_USERNAME`

-> This endpoint uses the given username (now stored in the database) to get profile info (followers and following quantities and the full non verified following list)
+> This endpoint uses the given username (now stored in the database) to get profile info (followers and following quantities and the full non verified following list).

 ------------------------------------------------------------